Review score

 Full review

-The app is primarily a high-performance local video player that supports almost every format you throw at it, with advanced hardware acceleration and excellent subtitle handling.
-It plays files from your device's storage (primary/secondary), network streams, and supports Bluetooth AV sync.
-Key strengths include HW+ decoder for smooth playback, multi-core decoding (up to 70% better performance on multi-core devices), pinch-to-zoom/zoom-pan gestures, subtitle gestures (scroll to seek, move text up/down, zoom for size), kids lock to block other apps/calls, and extensive subtitle format support (DVD, DVB, SSA/ASS with full styling, SAMI, SubRip, MicroDVD, VobSub, SubViewer, MPL2, TMPlayer, Teletext, PJS, WebVTT).
-It's offline-first but can handle internet streams too.
+The app is mainly a high-performance local video player that supports nearly all formats you use, with advanced hardware acceleration and excellent subtitle support.
+It plays files from your device's storage (internal/external), network streams, and supports Bluetooth AV sync.
+Key features include HW+ decoder for smooth playback, multi-core decoding (up to 70% better performance on multi-core devices), pinch-to-zoom/zoom-pan gestures, subtitle gestures (scroll to seek, move text up/down, zoom for size), kids lock to prevent other apps/calls, and broad subtitle format support (DVD, DVB, SSA/ASS with full styling, SAMI, SubRip, MicroDVD, VobSub, SubViewer, MPL2, TMPlayer, Teletext, PJS, WebVTT).
+It is offline-first but can also handle internet streams.

-The latest update (March 6, 2026) focused on smoother performance, faster operation, and bug fixes for better reliability.
-Data safety notes show it may collect location/personal info (encrypted in transit), with no third-party sharing claimed, and deletable on request.
-The free version contains ads (often full-screen before/after playback or during use), with in-app purchases for ad removal or extras (though many users say ads have become more intrusive post-Amazon involvement).
+The latest update (March 6, 2026) emphasises smoother performance, faster operation, and bug fixes for improved reliability.
+Data safety notes indicate it may collect location and personal information (encrypted during transmission), with no third-party sharing claimed, and data can be deleted upon request.
+The free version displays ads (often full-screen before or after playback or during use), with in-app purchases available for ad removal or extras (although many users report ads have become more intrusive after Amazon's involvement).

-In testing, it handled heavy files (HD/4K) smoothly with hardware acceleration, subtitle gestures were intuitive and responsive, and kids lock worked well.
-The UI is clean and gesture-friendly, playback was stable, and battery drain was light to moderate (around 8-12% extra per hour of video).
-However, ads felt frequent and sometimes persisted even offline or in blank spaces, which frustrated some sessions.
+In testing, it handled large files (HD/4K) smoothly with hardware acceleration, subtitle gestures were intuitive and responsive, and kids lock functioned well.
+The UI is clean and gesture-friendly, playback remained stable, and battery drain was light to moderate (around 8-12% extra per hour of video).
+However, some users found ads frequent and persistent, even offline or in blank spaces, which caused frustration during some sessions.

-I played various local files (MKV, MP4, AVI, with ASS/SRT subs), tested gestures, kids lock, and streaming.
+I played various local files (MKV, MP4, AVI, with ASS/SRT subtitles), tested gestures, kids lock, and streaming.
 Here's the breakdown:

-- Ease of Use - 4.6/5: Intuitive gestures, clean player UI, easy file browsing and subtitle loading.
+- Ease of Use - 4.6/5: Intuitive gestures, a clean player UI, simple file browsing, and straightforward subtitle loading.

-- Playback Quality & Formats - 4.7/5: Excellent hardware acceleration and multi-core decoding; handles almost all formats flawlessly.
+- Playback Quality & Formats - 4.7/5: Excellent hardware acceleration and multi-core decoding; almost all formats are handled flawlessly.

-- Subtitle Support - 4.8/5: Best-in-class gestures and styling; wide format compatibility.
+- Subtitle Support - 4.8/5: Top-tier gestures and styling; broad format compatibility.

-- Stability - 4.3/5: Very reliable for local playback; occasional ad-related glitches or buffering in streams.
+- Stability - 4.3/5: Highly reliable for local playback; occasional ad-related glitches or buffering issues in streams.

-- Battery Impact - Light-moderate extra drain (8-12% per hour) - efficient for long videos.
+- Battery Impact - Slight to moderate extra drain (8-12% per hour); efficient for long videos.

-- Ads & Experience - 3.5/5: Free version has intrusive ads (pre-roll, mid-play, persistent banners); many reviews call it "ruined" post-updates.
+- Ads & Experience - 3.5/5: Free version features intrusive ads (pre-roll, mid-play, persistent banners); many reviews describe it as "ruined" after updates.

 In-content ad